conceptsandtraining/lib-ente/README.md

 from all providers.
 You could of course also add some more handlers, but they won't differ from your first one.

-First have a look how the provider object is implemented.
-One thing, the plugin needs to implement is an instance of `UnboundProvider`.
+Now have a look at how the provider object is implemented.
+One thing the plugin needs to implement is an instance of `UnboundProvider`.
 This can be found in `example/ComponentProviderExample/classes/UnboundProvider.php`.
-This class needs to tell, which components it intents to provide via `componentTypes` and needs to present a way, how instance of these components can be created via `buildComponentsOf`.
+This class needs to tell which components it intents to provide via `componentTypes` and needs to present a way how instance of these components can be created via `buildComponentsOf`.

 The `UnboundProvider` has an `owner`-ilObject, which is used to get the provided strings from the ILIAS-database.
 The component interface `AttachString` is used